 - You can swap unsalted butter or margarine for the coconut oil.

-- You can use regular sugar, which will give these bars a more vibrant yellow color.
-(Coconut sugar is brown and so it changes the color of these bars.)
+- You can use regular sugar, giving these bars a more vibrant yellow color.
+(Coconut sugar is brown, so it changes the color of these bars.)

-- If you are not on a paleo/grain-free diet, you can swap gluten free flour blends like Bob's Red Mill or King Arthur Measure for Measure for the cassava flour.
+- If you are not on a paleo/grain-free diet, swap gluten-free flour blends like Bob’s Red Mill or King Arthur Measure for Measure for the cassava flour.

 How to Make These Paleo Lemon Bars: